apache/hudi/website/docs/sql_ddl.md

 :::note
 When created in spark-sql, partition columns will always be the last columns of the table.
 :::
-Here is an example of creating a COW partitioned key less table.
+Here is an example of creating a key less COW partitioned table.
+Adding `partitioned by` clause to the create table syntax refers to a partitioned dataset.

 ```sql
 create table if not exists hudi_table_p0 (
 id bigint,